Inspiring confidence in women to achieve their professional goals.

 Jessica serves as the Marketing Director of HERdacity.
 Her professional background is rooted in marketing, communications, education, public relations, and politics with a focus on women, children, and those who serve our nation.

 Prior to joining HERdacity, she served as the Marketing Director for the Military Child Education Coalition, a nonprofit addressing the academic and social-emotional challenges military children face.
 Over the years, she led marketing, branding, and content strategy which helped reach millions of military and veteran families.

 In her off-time Jessica serves Code2College, a nonprofit providing technical skills to under-served student populations.
 She also volunteers in her local community in several capacities.

-Lorelei serves as the Program Manager of HERdacity.
-Lorelei Gonzalez, MPA, is a passionate advocate for women’s issues and a communications expert based in Austin, Texas.
-Lorelei launched her own communications consulting company, Siren’s Song Consulting, at the beginning of this year.
-She specializes in helping small businesses and start-ups refine their messaging and presentation styles, while also crafting physical collateral and digital platforms for new company branding.
-Lorelei is the energetic host of a weekly webinar series through HERdacity, a local nonprofit dedicated to female economic empowerment.
+Lorelei Gonzalez, MPA, serves as the Program Director of HERdacity.
+Lorelei is a passionate advocate for women’s issues and a communications expert based in Austin, Texas.
+Lorelei is very passionate about empowering women to be their best selves, seeking to encourage folks through her enthusiastic podcast and webinar hosting, as well as coordinating and speaking at in-person events around ATX!
+Additionally, she launched her own communications consulting company, Siren’s Song Consulting, in 2019, where she specializes in helping small businesses and start-ups refine their messaging and presentation styles.

 Lorelei obtained her Bachelors from the University of Arkansas and her Masters from the University of Colorado; additionally, she is certified in nonprofit management.
-Lorelei is an active volunteer serving Austin’s recovery community, currently on the Board of the Austin chapter of the Texas Association of Addiction Professionals.
-When not working, she is decompressing at the movies, spending time with her spouse, adoring her cats, or generally being an extrovert about town!
+Lorelei is a dedicated public servant, supporting Austin’s recovery community through her service on the Board of the Austin chapter of the Texas Association of Addiction Professionals, as well as active mentoring through The Young Women’s Alliance.
+When not working, she is spending time with her spouse, adoring her cats, reading, and missing being an extrovert about town (thanks COVID)!

 HERdacity Board Member